Hello Paneristi,

 the following information is not a Wikipedia about Panerai (Wiki) but tries to give new Paneristi a general overview about Panerai model(s), their evolution, typical naming/expression, and the use of our database.

-We start with general information that fits to all Panerai watches and goes deeper in the specific collections with types of cases and dials.
+We start with general information that fits to all Panerai watches and goes deeper to the specific collections with types of cases and dials.

 You will find at the end (chapter 9 & 10) recommendations for the use of “THE Panerai Reference Database” & typical naming & abbreviations.